VladimirMakaev/cqrs-journey-doc/Journey_03_OrdersBC.markdown

 find it useful to have a copy of the code so you can follow along.
 You can download a copy of the code from the repository on github:
 [mspnp/cqrs-journey-code][repourl].

+> **Note:** Do not expect the code samples to exactly match the code in
+> the reference implementation.
+This chapter describes a step in the
+> CQRS journey, the implementation may well change as we learn more and
+> refactor the code.

 ## High-level Architecture